-- Post the affirmative action plan for PWD/PWTD on the internal and public website. - Create a NOAA specific plan for Recruiting, Hiring, and Retaining People with Disabilities/Targeted Disabilities. - Develop & present briefings on Individual Development Plans, Leadership Competencies Development Program (LCDP) & other career development programs. - Explore Cabinet Level Agencies to determine best practices for implementation at NOAA. - Collaborate with PWD/PWTD Employee Resource Group to discuss challenges in opportunities for advancement. - Present Lunch and Learn with employees to discuss application procedures for Schedule A opportunities.
+- Explore Cabinet Level Agencies to determine best practices for implementation at NOAA. - Collaborate with the PWD/PWTD Employee Resource Group to discuss challenges with opportunities for advancement. - Present Lunch and Learn sessions with employees to discuss application procedures for Schedule A opportunities.